 - Wham Shot: #60 ends with a shot of who apparently just broke into the Batcave and attacked both Alfred and the captured Penguin: Flashpoint Thomas Wayne.

-- What Measure Is a Mook?: In issue #26, Pamela Isley kills a bunch of anonymous hitmen for Carmine Falcone.
+- What Measure Is a Mook?: The Central Theme of The War of Jokes and Riddles.
+In issue #26, Pamela Isley kills a bunch of anonymous hitmen for Carmine Falcone.
 Batman details the names and motives for each of them: one was an undercover cop, another rejoined Falcone because his mother had cancer and he needed the money, one left behind a wife and children, and so on.
 After the Joker kills more mooks, Batman ID's them and notes one was a high school football player, another was a single father, and yet another was an annual Santa at his church festival.
 It's further deconstructed in issue #42, in which Ivy tells Selina about this event.
 She admits she doesn't really know why she did it - whether it was because she was afraid of Joker and Riddler or simply wanted to show off - and it's used as an example of how she hasn't been as in control of herself as she thought for some time now.

 - What the Hell, Hero?: Batman gives a big one to Swamp Thing in issue #23 when the latter kills the murderer that he asked Batman to find.

-- The Worf Effect: Bane defeats pretty much every heavy hitter in Batman's Rogues gallery currently imprisoned in Arkham, including such foes as Solomon Grundy, and Copperhead, for the sake of finding Batman.
+- Bane defeats pretty much every heavy hitter in Batman's Rogues gallery currently imprisoned in Arkham, including such foes as Solomon Grundy and Copperhead, for the sake of finding Batman.

 - Worf Had the Flu: